GerritCodeReview/homepage/pages/design-docs/support-jujutsu/solution.md

 The conclusion seems to be that the Git team is open to support a `change-id` commit header that is preserved on rebase and cherry-pick (see this [summary](https://lore.kernel.org/git/Z_OGMb-1oV0Ex05e@pks.im/T/#m2e6a57d8aeefd3146c7632e89dc36e2a0a8f68ba)).
-This means that the behaviour for change ID's in Git would be the exactly the same as it is for Gerrit Change-Id footers today (they are preserved on amend, rebase and cherry-pick).
+This means that the behaviour for change ID's in Git would be exactly the same as it is for Gerrit Change-Id footers today (they are preserved on amend, rebase and cherry-pick).
 This solves the [compatibility issues](#compatibility) for us.